IBM/aspera-cli/docs/README.erb.md

 #### macOS: `brew`

 **macOS** comes with Ruby 2.6.
-It is an old unsupported version and [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes), and it will be removed in the future.
+It is an old unsupported version and [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes).
+It will be removed from macOS in the future.
 Do not use it.

-The recommended way is to either use [Homebrew](https://brew.sh/) or [RVM](https://rvm.io/).
+The recommended way is to either use [Homebrew](https://brew.sh/).

 ```bash
 brew install ruby